MiniZinc/libminizinc/en/find_mus.rst

     to a MUS.

-    ``map_qx`` is an alternative implementation of ``QuickXplain`` that uses the global map to avoid repeating any SAT checks while shrinking.
+    ``map_qx`` is an alternative implementation of ``QuickXplain`` that uses the global map to split subsets, and to avoid repeating any SAT checks while shrinking

+    ``qx2`` a lightweight alternative to ``map_qx`` that only uses the map to avoid repeating SAT checks.

 ``--depth mzn,fzn,&lt;n&gt``
   How deep in the tree should search explore.
 (Default: mzn)